 - Celebrate reading.
 The Department of Defense Education Activity joins the National Education Association and schools across the nation in celebrating Read Across America year-round.
 Check out the campaign’s tools and resources to help your child read, experience its joy and feel valued and welcome.

 - Take advantage of remote learning opportunities.
-Nonprofit and other educational organizations are offering free resources, such as instructional videos, live streams and webinars, that parents and students can use during school closures.
+Nonprofit and other educational organizations are offering free resources, such as instructional videos, live streams and webinars, that parents and students can use.

 Tap resources in the arts, sciences and more